-Lorna Day MBACP (Reg.), MSc, FdA
+Lorna Day Registered MBACP, MSc, FdA

-I am fully qualified (BACP registered) and I have worked in the NHS for many years counselling people in difficult circumstances (including people living with disability, life-long diseases and cancer) as well as working with those wanting to make changes in their day-to-day lives.
+I am fully qualified (BACP registered) and I have worked in the NHS for many years counselling people in difficult circumstances (including those living with disability, life-long diseases and cancer) as well as working with individuals wanting to make changes in their day-to-day lives.
 Counselling can help with any problem, big or small, allowing you to speak freely and confidentially without fear of causing upset or damage to relationships.
 I will meet you for counselling sessions in my home in Albrighton, in a calm and private setting on the ground floor with disabled access and off road parking.

 Please feel free to call, text or email me and we can arrange an initial appointment to meet up and talk about how and when we can work together.
-I provide a free pre-arranged 20 minutes phone consultation to help you decide whether counselling would be helpful for you.
+I provide a free pre-arranged 20 minutes phone / video consultation to help you decide whether counselling would be helpful for you.

 How we will work together

 Counselling and psychotherapy are bespoke to meet your individual needs whether attending on your own or as a couple.
 Don't worry if it is new to you; I will explain what to expect.
 We will work in partnership to address whatever it is that has brought you to counselling so that you no longer feel overwhelmed or stuck in painful reaction patterns.
 Your mind will begin to clear and allow you to see what is within your control and you will be able to get in touch with what you need and want from life.
 Understanding the bigger picture gives us important information that may be difficult to uncover without professional help.

 By getting to know each other, I will support you to make any changes you want for yourself.
 Change can be bewildering while making for new possibilites.
 We will discover what holds you back, how you can do things differently and how to understand yourself better in relation to others.
 I work mainly with the ideas of transactional analysis which are easily understood and used widely for individuals, couples and organisations.